Use this guide to set up a simple Data Center – Backup as a Service (BaaS) offering and perform data protection, recovery and billing operations.

 When initial DR backup is complete, configure offsite locations for your disaster recovery backups.
 Choose one of the following options to export the metadata:

-You can retain up to seven database copies for free on Commvault Cloud.
+You can retain up to seven database copies for free.

 Configure a cloud library with retention of at least 14 days.